adamtow/cronios/documentation.md

 - **Expression**: A ✅ or ❌ denotes whether the expression is valid or invalid
 - **Explanation**: a human-readable version of the expression
 - **Date**: The custom date or current date.
 A ✅ or ❌ denotes whether the expression matches the date shown.
-- **Date UTC**.
-The custom or current date in UTC time format.
+- **Date UTC**: The custom or current date in UTC time format.
 A ✅ or ❌ denotes whether the expression matches the date.
-- **minutes** : Tap this to adjust the minutes component of the expression.
+- **minutes**: Tap this to adjust the minutes component of the expression.
-- **hours** :  Tap this to adjust the hours component of the expression.
+- **hours**:  Tap this to adjust the hours component of the expression.
-- **dayOfMonth** :  Tap this to adjust the day of the month component of the expression.
+- **dayOfMonth**:  Tap this to adjust the day of the month component of the expression.
-- **month** :  Tap this to adjust the month component of the expression.
+- **month**:  Tap this to adjust the month component of the expression.
-- **dayOfWeek** :  Tap this to adjust the day of the week component of the expression.
+- **dayOfWeek**:  Tap this to adjust the day of the week component of the expression.
-- **Manually Input Cron Expression** : Open a text input box and manually enter the cron expression.
+- **Manually Input Cron Expression**: Open a text input box and manually enter the cron expression.
-- **Test with Current Date** : Redisplays the CEE using the current date.
+- **Test with Current Date**: Redisplays the CEE using the current date.
-- **Test with Custom Date** : Redisplays the CEE using a date that you specify.
+- **Test with Custom Date**: Redisplays the CEE using a date that you specify.
-- **Copy Expression to Clipboard** : Copies the currently displayed expression to the clipboard.
+- **Copy Expression to Clipboard**: Copies the currently displayed expression to the clipboard.
 - **Save and Close**: If editing a cron entry, this will save the new expression object into your shortcut.

 >Note: If you are comfortable writing cron expressions, you can use the **Manually Input Cron Expression…** command or turn off use of the CEE altogether in Settings.